Bin-Huang/chatbox/README.md

 # Features

 -   **Local Data Storage**
     :floppy_disk: Your data remains on your device, ensuring it never gets lost and maintains your privacy.

 -   **No-Deployment Installation Packages**
     :package: Get started quickly with downloadable installation packages.
 No complex setup necessary!

 -   **Support for Multiple LLM Providers**
     :gear: Seamlessly integrate with a variety of cutting-edge language models:

     -   OpenAI (ChatGPT)
     -   Azure OpenAI
     -   Claude
     -   Google Gemini Pro
     -   Ollama (enable access to local models like llama2, Mistral, Mixtral, codellama, vicuna, yi, and solar)
     -   ChatGLM-6B

 -   **Image Generation with Dall-E-3**
     :art: Create the images of your imagination with Dall-E-3.

 -   **Enhanced Prompting**
     :speech_balloon: Advanced prompting features to refine and focus your queries for better responses.

 -   **Keyboard Shortcuts**
     :keyboard: Stay productive with shortcuts that speed up your workflow.

 -   **Markdown, Latex & Code Highlighting**
     :scroll: Generate messages with the full power of Markdown and Latex formatting, coupled with syntax highlighting for various programming languages, enhancing readability and presentation.

 -   **Prompt Library & Message Quoting**
     :books: Save and organize prompts for reuse, and quote messages for context in discussions.

 -   **Streaming Reply**
     :arrow_forward: Provide rapid responses to your interactions with immediate, progressive replies.

 -   **Ergonomic UI & Dark Theme**
     :new_moon: A user-friendly interface with a night mode option for reduced eye strain during extended use.

 -   **Team Collaboration**
     :busts_in_silhouette: Collaborate with ease and share OpenAI API resources among your team.
 [Learn More](./team-sharing/README.md)

 -   **Cross-Platform Availability**
     :computer: Chatbox is ready for Windows, Mac, Linux users.

 -   **Access Anywhere with the Web Version**
     :globe_with_meridians: Use the web application on any device with a browser, anywhere.

 -   **iOS & Android**
     :phone: Use the mobile applications that will bring this power to your fingertips on the go.

 -   **Multilingual Support**
-  :earth_americas: We cater to a global audience with support for multiple languages:
+    :earth_americas: Catering to a global audience by offering support in multiple languages:

     -   English
     -   简体中文 (Simplified Chinese)
     -   繁體中文 (Traditional Chinese)
     -   日本語 (Japanese)
     -   한국어 (Korean)
     -   Français (French)
     -   Deutsch (German)
     -   Русский (Russian)

 -   **And More...**
-  :sparkles: We're constantly adding new features to make your experience better!
+    :sparkles: Constantly enhancing the experience with new features!

 ## FAQ